Roding Valley Meadows

 Mouse over links for pictures; click for detail page.

-This Essex Wildlife Trust nature reserve comprises the largest surviving area of traditionally managed river-valley habitat in Essex.
-It consists of flower-rich unimproved hay meadows, both wet and dry, bounded by thick hedgerows, together with a small amount of scrub, secondary woodland and tree plantation.
+This is the largest surviving area of traditionally managed river-valley habitat in Essex.
+It consists of flower-rich hay meadows, both wet and dry, bounded by thick hedgerows, together with a small amount of scrub, secondary woodland and tree plantation.
 It follows the River Roding for some 1.5 miles between Chigwell Lane and Roding Lane, Buckhurst Hill, as it meanders across this ancient landscape.

-The meadows are rich in flowers, including pepper saxifrage, southern marsh orchid, ragged robin, marsh marigold and devilsbit scabious.
-The impressive green lane that runs from near the river to the M11 motorway by Grange Farm forms part of the old route from Epping Forest to Romford market, and has many woodland flowers.
+The green lane that runs from near the river to the M11 motorway by Grange Farm forms part of the old route from Epping Forest to Romford market, and has many woodland flowers.

-In spring and summer, sedge warbler, reed bunting and common whitethroat can be found about the river and meadows.
+Birdlife is good and varied.
+In spring and summer, sedge warbler, skylark, reed bunting and whitethroat can be seen about the river and meadows.
 Late summer sees flocks of finches and other seed-eating birds on the seed heads of thistle and teasel.
-Grey heron, little grebe and snipe are regular winter visitors.
+Grey heron, little grebe, snipe, green sandpiper and common sandpiper are regular winter visitors.
+Raptors about all year include little owls.

-Many insects inhabit the meadows and hedgerows, both unusual and common.
-Most summers produce drifts of meadow brown butterflies with their lazy, dipping flight.
+Many insects inhabit the meadows and the hedgerows, both unusual and common.
+Most summers produce drifts of meadow brown and other grassland butterflies.

 Visiting